saucelabs/vso-sauce-ondemand-plugin/overview.md

-## Sauce Labs Plugin for VSO Overview
+## Sauce Labs Plugin for Visual Sudio Online (Beta) Overview

+The Sauce Labs Plugin for Visual Studio Online enables Continuous Delivery by speeding up the testing cycle while increasing the quality of applications.

 Sauce Labs is a platform for running your Selenium and Appium scripts in the cloud.
 Sauce Labs gives users the ability to run on over 600 browser/platform combinations from IE6 on Windows XP to Safari 9 on OSX El Capitan to Chrome the Samsung Galaxy S5.
 Cloud execution means massive parallelization so you can finish your automated tests in minutes rather than hours.